Skip to content

 Through individual reading, writing, and oracy sessions, students will explore why it is important to talk about the refugee experience, and how their words and actions matter in creating a supportive and inclusive community.
 Drawing on vital literacy skills to support their understanding, students will develop their own personal and creative responses.

-The sessions can work in isolation or build to form a sequence of work where students pull together what they have discovered into a piece of writing in response to the theme Community as a Superpower, taking inspiration from the work explored throughout the week.
+The sessions can work alone or build to form a sequence of work where students pull together what they have discovered into a piece of writing in response to the theme Community as a Superpower, taking inspiration from the work explored throughout the week.

 Resources will be available to download from week commencing 19 May on our Refugee Week 2025 resource page.